Train driver Engine driver, underground train driver, Eurostar train driver, Tube train driver

 You'll need to apply for a trainee driver job with a train operating company.
 To apply you’ll usually need:

-- to be at least 21 to work as a train driver on the national rail network (18 to work on the London underground)
+- to be over 20 years old to work on the national rail network (18 for the London underground)

 - to live within 1 hour’s commute of the area you’re applying for

 Some employers may expect you to have GCSEs at grades 9 to 4 (A* to C) or equivalent in English and maths.

 To be accepted for training, you’ll need to pass a medical check which will include eyesight, colour vision and hearing.